k1majd/NNRepLayer/README.md

     sudo ./setup.sh python3.8 /home/local/user/gurobi950/linux64/build/

 As we used [Pyomo](http://www.pyomo.org) for formulating the optimization, other solvers listed [here](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers) are also supported by our tool.
-Note that the selected solver in NNRepLayer should be specified (read examples).
+Note that the selected solver should be specified for the NNRepLayer (read examples).

 ## Experiments